 A few months ago I did some research into dependency injection frameworks.
-One of the interesting features provided by many of the Dependency Injection frameworks was the support for AOP.
+One of the interesting features provided by many of the DI frameworks was the support for AOP.
 This is really interesting stuff and great for injecting logging and caching implementations without having to modify existing code.

 There are several AOP implementations around (Oren Eini identified seven in this post) and I have always wondered how some of them worked.
 Unfortunately I never got the time to research it.